 8.1.2 Selection at WTSA

-As a general approach, ITU-T Recommendations having policy or regulatory implications, such as tariff and accounting issues and relevant numbering and addressing plans, or Recommendations where there is any doubt about their scope, are assumed to follow TAP.
+As a general approach, ITU-T Recommendations having policy or regulatory implications, as referenced in WTSA Resolution 40 (Rev. Geneva, 2022), are assumed to follow TAP.
 Likewise, ITU-T Recommendations relating to other issues are assumed to follow AAP.
 However, explicit action at WTSA can change the selection from AAP to TAP, and vice versa.

 8.2 Notification of the selection